JuliaSurv/SurvivalModels.jl/docs/src/semiparametric/cox.md

 ### V4: Majoration of the Hessian matrix by a universal bound.

-Coding the Hessian Matrix for the CoxHessian was very impratical, so for this version we tried a different approach:
+Coding the Hessian Matrix for the CoxHessian was very impractical, so for this version we tried a different approach:

 The Hessian Matrix simplifies for the diagonal terms as folllows: